 Project highlight: A 1.8 million square foot office development, from demolition through completion of the Moffet Towers II Campus.
 This office space was built out for employees of Amazon and Facebook, among others.

 Why we tip our hat: Level 10 is a general contractor that has not only built the office spaces that help American businesses run, but they have also worked on universities, museums, and even Seaworld San Diego’s Emperor Dive Coaster.

 Favorite Raken feature?
 Daily Reports, because it made coordinating with up to 20 subcontractors an organized process.

 In my daily activities I go around the site snapping photos of what happened that day.
 If there's ever a question if the work got done or didn't get done, I can go back to those photos in Raken and check to see if it was actually done or not. – Evan Sinclaire, Field Engineer with Level 10

 As a company founded and based in Carlsbad, CA, we’re proud to serve many construction crews making communities across our nation better places to live.
 In the past year alone, 2.46 million daily reports have been submitted in America using Raken (data pulled from June 2020 - June 2021).
 And since June 2019, we’ve seen 4.51 million daily reports submitted.

 We’re proud to be a part of the many construction projects happening across America, helping companies document the incredible work they do.
-This Fourth of July (and every day), we hope all those in construction know how much we appreciate what they do.
+We hope all those in construction know how much we appreciate what they do, every day.
 Want to learn how Raken can help your company streamline processes?
 Schedule a demo today.